Understanding the Blueprint of the Bible

 The first five books in the Old Testament are the Books of the Law, also known as The Pentateuch (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy).

-You will find three kinds of books in The Old Testament: Historical Books, Poetical Books, and Prophetical Books.
+You will find three books in The Old Testament: Historical, Poetical, and Prophetical.

 The Historical Books contain a detailed History of Israel.
 After the Pentateuch, they are the next twelve Old Testament books.

 In the five Poetical Books, you will find poetry.

 And in the Prophetical Books are subdivided into two, five Major and 12 Minor Prophets, which end the Old Testament.

 Note that the word Major doe not mean that those books were more important than the